laxmi-oss/converged-database1/Labs/Lab1.md

 **Scenario**

 My Company has several major warehouses.
 It needs to locate its customers who are near a given warehouse, to inform them of new advertising promotions.
-To locate its customers and perform location-based analysis, MyCompany must store location data for both its customers and warehouses.
+To locate its customers and perform location-based analysis, My Company must store location data for both its customers and warehouses.
 This tutorial uses CUSTOMERS and WAREHOUSES tables.
 Each table stores location using Oracle's native spatial data type, SDO_GEOMETRY.
 A location can be stored as a point in an SDO_GEOMETRY column of a table.
 The customer's location is associated with longitude and latitude values on the Earth's surface—for example, -63.13631, 52.485426.

 **Connecting to Schema**

 This section looks at how to connect to schema.

 The tasks you will accomplish in this lab are: